davidjhenning6/invaders/README.md

 ### UPDATED TODO LIST ###

 1. draw aliens on the map DONE
+DONE forgot to remove from map when not visible

-2. aliens searching
+2. aliens searching DONE
 - search radius its like a cylinder

+*** i'll need to reset the target at some point

+i changed aliens to update .25 instead of .1

-3. beeline to pick up human
+3. beeline to pick up human DONE

-4. grab human and fly away
+4. grab human and fly away DONE
 - disappear with human when hit roof

 5. if shot when holding human drop it and return to searching height